zqxyz/lmm-website/README.md

 Rather than leaving standard anchor tags to do their duty, the default PopStateEvent is hijacked and prevented.
 The browser's history object is modified, and the target content is rendered from cache.
 It behaves like a normal website, but has the speed of a local document.

 In 2021, Local Muscle's most demanding month for bandwidth was August, using 12 GB of transfer.
 With our new website, we are unlikely to ever exceed 5GB total.
 That would allow us to utilize Firebase's (where the demo is currently hosted) free tier (limited to 10GB/month).
 That's **free hosting**.

 The only costs incurred are from the cloud function (not accessible in this git) handling emails.
-This should never exceed more than the price of a cup of coffee.
+This should never exceed more than 1 or 2 dollars.

 ## Accessibility

 The new website is ready for screen readers and other impairment software.
 Text tested for contrast compliance.
 Important screen elements use tabindex for input compatibility.
+The design scales fluidly for users with larger font sizes enabled on their systems.

 ###

 # Editing Page Content

-All pages are store directly in `src/pages/` as a `.js` file.
-The exception being the home page, which is nested in a folder at `src/pages/Landing/`.
+All pages are stored in `src/pages/` as a `.js` file.
+The home page and estimate pages are nested within folders within that directory, as they are organized into multiple files.

-The pages are JSX, which is very much like normal HTML.
+The pages are JSX, (which is very much like good ole HTML).
 The page at `/call` contains an element made of the following code:

     <Container
         title='Contacting us by phone'